lionelmace/ibmcloud-labs/labs/Lab IOT - Connect your Devices with IOT Platform/README.md

   ![Cloudant configuration](./images/nodered-cloudantconfig.png)

 1. Deploy the flow.
-Return to the Bluemix console, go to the Cloudant console and navigate into the records.
+Return to the IBM Cloud Console, go to the Cloudant console and navigate into the records.

   ![Cloudant console](./images/cloudant-console.png)